Bharadwaj721/FastPSO/README.md

 # FastPSO: A Modified Particle Swarm Optimization Algorithm

-> ⚡ A simple yet effective enhancement to standard PSO, designed to improve convergence speed without compromising solution quality.

 ---

 ## 🧠 What is FastPSO?

-**FastPSO** is a modified version of the classic Particle Swarm Optimization (PSO) algorithm, created as part of an academic exploration.
+**FastPSO** is a modified version of the classic Particle Swarm Optimization (PSO) algorithm, created as part of an academic exploration during the 2nd year of B.Tech.
 It focuses on accelerating convergence — making the search “fast enough” while still keeping solutions “good enough.”

 This project introduces **four simple but impactful modifications** to the original PSO, aimed at improving search efficiency in low to mid-dimensional spaces.